Making Love vs Sex: 11 Key Differences

 4. Eye contact

-- Quick tip: Hold their gaze for a few seconds during kisses or pauses.
+- Quick tip: Hold your partner’s gaze for a few seconds during kisses or quiet pauses.
+It is more connected than you might expect.

 5. Affection